Jaimilit/CrossFit/README.md

-Famous wods were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer were taken from Font Awesome
+Famous wods were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer were taken from Font Awesome Footer and Famous WODs sections were taken from Love Running Project Navigation menu also inspired by Love Running Project

 ### Media